anonymousAwesome/Pokemon-TCG-GB3/README.md

 Cards: 5/~1000 done
 Duelling system: 5% done
 Duelling layout: 50% done
-NPC sprites and portraits: 7% done (each sprite and each portrait is roughly 1%)
+NPC sprites and portraits: 24% done (each sprite and each portrait is roughly 1%)
 NPC/player interactions: 0% done
-New location designs: 6/16 done (8 clubs, hidden basement (2 rooms), FF headquarters (2.5 rooms), Neo Continent Grand Master Stadium, Neo Continent overworld, 0.5 airport, and 1 Imakuni desert)
+New location designs:

+Airport: done
+4.5/8 clubs done
+Trading post: done
+Neo Stadium: done
+Neo Continent: done
+Imakuni?: done
+Forbidden Faction lounge: done
+Forbidden Faction castle: 0/2 done

 Menu, GUI, and displaying text: 10% done
 NPC duel AI: 0% done
 NPC decks: 0% done
-NPC dialogue: 75% done
+NPC dialogue: 99% done
 Music and sounds: 10% done
 Save/load: 0% done
-Cutscene system: 0% done
+Cutscene system: 20% done

-Game status: very early development build
+Overall game status:
+Overworld: 75%
+Duelling: 15%

 This repo also contains the `obstacle generator.py` Python script, a tool to generate rects for tile collision directly on the loaded image.
 More information about that can be found at the beginning of that file.